Israel’s Netanyahu poised to lose power to new government

 Israel's Netanyahu poised to lose power to new government

+Benjamin Netanyahu (right) has held power for longer than any other Israeli leader[Source: GIL COHEN-MAGEN/GETTY IMAGES]

-Israel’s parliament is expected to approve the formation of a new government, ending 12 years of rule by Prime Minister Benjamin Netanyahu.
+Israel’s parliament has begun debating the formation of a new government that would end 12 years of rule by Prime Minister Benjamin Netanyahu.

 The prospective government – an unprecedented coalition of parties – has a razor-thin majority of one seat.

-It would also end more than two years of political paralysis in which three elections resulted in stalemate.
+If it is approved in a vote on Sunday, it would bring to an end years of political paralysis in which three elections resulted in stalemate.

 Article continues after advertisement

-Under the coalition agreement, Mr Bennett, who heads the Yamina party, will hold office until September 2023, when he will hand over to Yair Lapid, leader of Yesh Atid, for a further two years.
+In a power-sharing deal, Bennett, who heads the Yamina party, will hold office until September 2023, when he will hand over to Yair Lapid, leader of the centrist Yesh Atid, for a further two years.